Exact Universal Chaos, Speed Limit, Acceleration, Planckian Transport Coefficient, "Collapse" to equilibrium, and Other Bounds in Thermal Quantum Systems: Derivation of time derivative bounds by averaging the uncertainty relations

 Putting all of the pieces together, we arrive at Eq. (\ref{central1}).
+Following the discussion in Section \ref{setup}, the above set of steps may be repeated verbatim in order to further derive a variant of Eq. (\ref{central1}) in which the global average of Eq. (\ref{O:avg}) is replaced by a long time average computed with the probability density matrix $\rho_{\Lambda}^{\sf {long }-\sf { time-average }}$.
 We thus observe that there is a fundamental quantum limit on the rate at which any observable $Q_{i}$ may change in an equilibrated system at a temperature $T$.
-As seen in Eq. (\ref{cv2}), here, $k_{B} T^{2} C_{v, i}$ represents the variance ${\sf{Tr}}\left(\rho_{\Lambda}\left(\Delta \tilde{H}_{i}^{H}(t)\right)^{2}\right)$.
 For a single (or more generally few particle) operator $Q^H_{i}$ having a bounded local Hamiltonian $\tilde{H}^H_{i} \subset H_{\Lambda}$ that fully generates its dynamics, the lower bound of Eq. (\ref{cv1}) is generally finite and becomes dominated, at vanishing temperatures, by zero point quantum fluctuations.
+At finite low temperatures, this variance is typically quantum suppressed relative to its semiclassical value.
+The precise value of Eq. (\ref{cv1}) may then, in such instance, lead to far tighter bounds on the low temperature dynamics than its semiclassical limit (where the effective heat capacity is evaluated classically).
 In what follows, in order to avoid cumbersome notation we will dispense with the explicit time argument of the Heisenberg picture operators unless necessary.

-In Sections \ref{decoupled} and \ref{sec:ortho} as well as Appendices \ref{sec:RP}, \ref{sec:viscosity}, and \ref{sec:lowT}, we will discuss situations in which the thermodynamic heat capacity $C_{v}^{(\Lambda)}$ of the entire system $\Lambda$ appears instead of, or alongside, the effective local heat capacity of Eq. (\ref{cv2}).
+In Sections \ref{decoupled}, \ref{sec:viscosity}, and \ref{sec:lowT}, as well as Appendix \ref{sec:RP}, we will discuss situations in which the thermodynamic constant volume heat capacity $C_{v}^{(\Lambda)}$ of the entire system $\Lambda$ appears instead of, or alongside, the effective local heat capacity of Eq. (\ref{cv2}).
 In particular, in Section \ref{decoupled}, and Appendix \ref{sec:RP}, we will explain how for this occurs for systems with separable Hamiltonians and in the broad class of Reflection Positive systems and, more broadly, theories with positive semi-definite connected correlation functions.
+The latter new findings augment earlier results \cite{bound} for {\it global observables} $Q$ in which the system thermodynamic heat capacity $C_{v}^{(\Lambda)}$ appears in bounds. \footnote{Specifically, in \cite{bound} it was demonstrated that the relative rate of change at which general global observables $Q$ may vary is bounded is set by the thermodynamic heat capacity,

+This global relaxation rate is the counterpart of the local relaxation rate of Eq. (\ref{cv3}).
+Since the global constant volume heat capacity $C_{v}^{(\Lambda)} = T (\frac{\partial S^{(\Lambda)}}{\partial T})_{v}$, this bound is set by the temperature derivative of the system entropy $S^{(\Lambda)}$ (or information content of $\Lambda$ as measured by the Shannon entropy that differs from $S^{(\Lambda)}$ by a trivial constant multiplicative factor (of $1/(k_{B} \ln 2)$)).
+Similarly, in equilibrated systems, the uniform susceptibility of the global quantity $Q$ is bounded by a value that is further set by the global heat capacity, }